jose01carrillo30/electron-python-mysql-demo/README.md

 ## Dependenices

 * Python
+* electron.js
 * NodeJS
+* MySQL Server
-* electron.js
+* Node dependencies
   * python-shell
+  * sweetalert

-## Usage
+## Getting Started:

     * Make sure you have `electron.js` - download it by typing `npm install electron -g`.
 This is will install Electron.js and set up your PATH.
-    * You can now run `npm start` inside the `gui/` directory.
-    .
+You should only have to do this once on your machine.
+    * Install the node dependencies
     * You will have to get your mySQL server up and running.
-Change the username and password in the `showdatabases.py` to whatever is running on your localhost.
+Change the information in the `engine/connect_to_database.py` to match your MySQL server.

+## Running the Program:

+* Run start.bat (Windows) or start.command (Mac)
+* Alternatively you can manually run via `npm start main.js` inside the `gui/` directory.

+## Known Issues:

+* start file cannot cd out of gui folder